jpravetz/epdoc-logger/README.md

 * {@link CallbackTransport} - A line buffer/callback transport used only for automated testing
 * {@link LogglyTransport} - Logs to the online [loggly.com](http://loggly.com) service.

-On startup the logger can wait for a transport to be initialized before logging, or it can begin writing log messages immediately (if {@link LogManager#autoRun} is set.
+On startup the logger can wait for a transport to be initialized before starting to write log messages, or will begin writing log messages immediately when {@link LogManager#autoRun} is set.
 By default the logger uses the Console Transport and must be started manually.

 If {@link LogManager#autoRun} is not set, then a call to {@link LogManager#start} will begin logging.
-Messages are buffered prior to the transport being initialized, so prior to this event no messages will be lost.
+Messages are buffered prior to this method being called, so prior to this event no messages will be lost and there is time to configure transports.

-Transports are configured via properties passed to {@link LogManager#setTransport}, {@link LogManager#addTransport} or {@link LogManager#new} and options.transport.
+Transports are configured via properties passed to {@link LogManager#setTransport}, {@link LogManager#addTransport} or {@link LogManager#new}.
 Transport configuration properties are passed directly to the transport.
-Refer to the individual class API reference documents for more information.
+Refer to the individual transport API reference documents for more information.

 Multiple transports can be configured to be run at the same time using {@link LogManager#addTransport}.
+When either the {@link LogManager#setTransport} or {@link LogManager#addTransport} methods are called, the default transport is disabled.

 ### Logging to Console ###